TN 84 (06-24)

 After notifying the contingently liable individual about the overpayment, withhold any underpayment that becomes due as long as he or she does not protest the overpayment.

-Example 1: In 10/2015, when we were taking action to notify Lane Davis of a proposed adjustment of his retirement benefits to recover his wife's overpayment, we discovered he was due an AERO increase of his monthly benefit effective 01/2014 and 01/2015.
-Since we had not notified Mr. Davis of his wife's overpayment when we determined he was underpaid, we will not withhold any part of the additional benefits due to him for 1/2014 through 09/2015 in order to recover the overpayment.
+Example 1: In 10/2015, when we were taking action to notify Lane Davis of a proposed adjustment of their retirement benefits to recover his spouse's overpayment, we discovered they were due an AERO increase of their monthly benefit effective 01/2014 and 01/2015.
+Since we had not notified Lane Davis of their spouse's overpayment when we determined they were underpaid, we will not withhold any part of the additional benefits due them for 1/2014 through 09/2015 in order to recover the overpayment.

 1. Waiver or reconsideration not requested or request not pending